great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 .. image:: ../images/list_data_assets.png
     :width: 600px

 ``npidata`` is the short name of the data asset.
-Full names of data assets in a DataContext consist of three parts that look like that: ``data__dir/default/npidata``.
+Full names of data assets in a DataContext consist of three parts, for example: ``data__dir/default/npidata``.
 You don't need to know (yet) how the namespace is managed and the exact meaning of each part.
 The :ref:`data_context` article describes this in detail.

 3. Pick a data asset and set the expectation suite name
 -------------------------------------------------------

+The ``normalize_data_asset_name`` method converts the short name of a data asset to a full name:

 .. code-block:: python